HomeSkyLtd/demo/bedroom/README.md

 The pinout used on the diagrams are for the Raspberry Pi B+.
 It should be equivalent for the Pi 2 and Pi 3.

 ### Lamp
-The figure below shows the wiring diagram for the hall's lamp.
+The figure below shows the wiring diagram for the bedroom's lamp.
 ![alt text](https://github.com/HomeSkyLtd/demo/blob/master/bedroom/images/lamp.png "Schematics for bedroom's lamp")

 To run the code, use the following command: